Stenhousemuir F.C.

-Through much of its history, the team has competed in the lower leagues of Scottish football, most recently being relegated to Scottish League Two in 2019 via the play-offs one year after being promoted to League One.
-They remain the only club to have competed in the professional leagues since the 20th century but never to have won a league title.
+Through much of its history, the team has competed in the lower leagues of Scottish football.

 In September 2009, Stenhousemuir Football Club, Ltd. was re-registered as a Community Interest Company.

 History

 1884–1989

 The club claim to have been founded in 1884 following a breakaway from a local team called Heather Rangers.
 However this cannot be substantiated through contemporary accounts, for instance it appears Heather Rangers did not exist until much later.
-There was a Stenhousemuir FC in existence between 1882 and 1885 with the current club not being reported in the press until 1886.
+There was a Stenhousemuir FC in existence between 1881 and 1885 with the current club not being reported in the press until 1886.

 Stenhousemuir Thistle Cricket Club was in existence c.1881.
-A reference to a "2nd Stenhousemuir (Windsor)", ie a reserve XI, match is made on 18 May 1882.
+A reference to a "2nd Stenhousemuir (Windsor)", i.e. a reserve XI, match is made on 18 May 1882.
 A "Stenhousemuir (Larbert)" away match to Alloa Athletic is listed on 9 September 1882, with Vale of Bannock v Stenhousemuir Thistle on 16 September 1882.

 The team line ups for these two matches (one week apart) support Stenhousemuir and Stenhousemuir Thistle as being separate clubs.
 Stenhousemuir were admitted to the SFA on 21 August 1883 before being struck off from the SFA on 16 August 1885 for non-payment of subscription.
 This club played in the Scottish Cup in 1883–84 and 1884–85.
 There is further reference to a Stenhousemuir "junior" team on 13 March 1884.
 The club were likely not formed as a breakaway from Heather Rangers as they did not exist in 1884 but more likely c.1890.

 In 1890, the Warriors moved to Ochilview Park following spells at Tryst Park and Goschen Park.
 In the early 20th century the club had a brief spell of success, winning the Scottish Qualifying Cup twice in 1901 and 1902.
 In 1902–03, the club reached the Scottish Cup semi-final, losing 1–4 at home to Rangers.
 The 1921–22 season saw Stenhousemuir compete for the first time in senior Scottish League Football.